-Your code-along happens should happen a week after your Unguided Project is soft-launched.
+Your code-along should happen a week after your unguided project is soft launched.
 The code-along is a live event that enables learners to follow the instructor of the project and to get a look into the thought process of a data scientist or data analyst.

 The recording is then uploaded to the project as an additional means of support for later reference (and for those who don’t participate in the live event).
 A code-along typically lasts 30 to 60 minutes.
 A member of the DataCamp content team will serve as a TA to introduce and close the session.

-In order to allow you to do your best work, we recommend a dual-screen set up where:
+In order to allow you to do your best work, we recommend a dual-screen set up:

 To make the session as distraction-free as possible and to enable you to focus on delivering the session, we recommend having a clean, decluttered desktop before logging into the session and turning off notifications on your workstation.